rominamarmontel/numberGame/README.md

 ## Introduction
 This is my first project with Javascript, CSS and HTML in Ironhack School.<br>
-I chose NUMBER PUSHING GAME for understanding the Class and DOM operation.<br>
+I chose TOUCH THE NUMBERS for understanding the Class and DOM operation.<br>
+To understand how Class and DOM works, the rule of my game had to be easy and simple to play.
+This is for children 3 to 5 years old.
+That's why I chose it for my first project of Javascript in IRONHACK school!!
+The rule is to touch numbers quickly from 1 to 9 in order, that's all!!

 ### Technology
 ![images](https://user-images.githubusercontent.com/69083631/216301986-b9f9d04e-7cf8-4cbb-a762-1edbd940cafa.png)